 We all wish to escape the cold autumn weather, but the best thing about visiting Austria is the wide range of spa and wellness centres that will make you feel warm and completely relaxed.
 You can even take it a step further and indulge in Austria's charmingly rustic cuisine.

-The prominent Wiener Schnitzel - roasted much steak with fries, pork sausage and sauerkraut - fermented cabbage, apple strudel, germ dumplings or goulash - beef goulash are all amazingly filling dishes.
+The prominent Wiener Schnitzel - roasted steak with fries, pork sausage and sauerkraut - fermented cabbage, apple strudel, germ dumplings or goulash - beef goulash are all amazingly filling dishes.

 Good to know when driving in Austria